torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 Offlining Memory Blocks
 -----------------------

-In the current implementation, Linux's memory offlining will try migrating all movable pages off the affected memory block.
+In the current implementation, GNU/Linux's memory offlining will try migrating all movable pages off the affected memory block.
 As most kernel allocations, such as page tables, are unmovable, page migration can fail and, therefore, inhibit memory offlining from succeeding.